 The preceding section describes how to forward a policy set by an edge (or upstream) switch.
 This option changes a DSCP policy in an IPv4 packet by changing its IP ToS codepoint and applying the priority associated with the new codepoint.
 (A DSCP policy consists of a differentiated services codepoint and an associated 802.1p priority.)
 You can use this option concurrently with the diffserv 802.1p priority option (above), as long as the DSCPs specified in the two options do not match.

-To use this option to configure a change in policy: Identify a DSCP used to set a policy in packets received from an upstream 1. or edge switch.
-2. Create a new policy by using gos dscp-map < codepoint > priority < 0 - 7 > to configure an 802.1p priority for the codepoint you will use to overwrite the DSCP the packet carries from upstream.
-(For more on this topic, refer to "Differentiated Services Codepoint (DSCP) Mapping" on page 6-64.)
-3. Use gos type-of-service diff-services < incoming-DSCP > dscp < outgoing-DSCP> to change the policy on packets coming from the edge or upstream switch with the specified incoming DSCP.
-(Figure 6-18 on page 6-41 illustrates this scenario.)
-Notes On the Series 2600/2600-PWR and 2800 switches, "mixing" ToS DSCP policies and 802.1p priorities is not recommended.
-Refer to the Note on page 6-11.
+To use this option to configure a change in policy:

+- 1. Identify a DSCP used to set a policy in packets received from an upstream or edge switch. - 2.
+Create a new policy by using qos dscp-map < codepoint > priority < 0 7 > to configure an 802.1p priority for the codepoint you will use to overwrite the DSCP the packet carries from upstream.
+(For more on this topic, refer to "Differentiated Services Codepoint (DSCP) Mapping" on page 8-64.) - 3.
+Use qos type-of-service diff-services < incoming-DSCP > dscp < outgoing-DSCP > to change the policy on packets coming from the edge or upstream switch with the specified incoming DSCP.

+(Figure 8-17 on page 8-39 illustrates this scenario.)